Do you want to make a difference?

 What you will do…

-You will share your skills in teaching Numeracy and Literacy and mentor your new colleagues over a 5-month placement in rural Lesotho.
+You will share your skills in teaching Numeracy and Literacy and mentor your new colleagues over a 1 to 3 month placement in rural Lesotho (bespoke placements available).
 During this time you will gain unique insight into Basotho life, people and culture, which you will share with schools in Wales.

 Why do we need you….